 Durability: Investing in Quality & Best Rain Gear

-Investing in quality rain gear is essential if you want it to last you through your hike.
+Investing in quality hiking in the rain gear is essential if you want it to last you through your hike.
 While it is true that buying cheaper products results in spending less upfront, you need to consider how long it will last you.
 Durable rain gear means fewer mendings and replacements and more time out on the trails.

-When shopping for rain gear, look to see what material it is made from.
+When shopping for hiking in the rain gear, look to see what material it is made from.
 Invest in items made with materials such as GORE-TEX or polyester, which are both waterproof and lightweight.
 These materials will effectively keep you dry and protected while still allowing breathability, so you don’t overheat on the trail.

 Another important factor to consider when it comes to durability is the seams of the garment.
 Make sure the garment you purchase has sealed seams, as this helps to ensure that water does not enter through any gaps or openings in the stitching.
 If you are making your own rain gear, make sure to buy waterproof seam sealant to help keep you dry.